DataDog/documentation/content/agent/faq/how-datadog-agent-determines-the-hostname.md

 {{% /tab %}}
 {{% tab "Agent v6" %}}

-For version of Agent 6, some differences in hostname resolution apply.
+For Agent 6, some differences in hostname resolution apply.
 See our document on [Differences in hostname resolution between Agent v5 and Agent v6][2].

 [2]: https://github.com/DataDog/datadog-agent/blob/master/docs/agent/hostname-resolution.md